RED QUEEN: Safeguarding Large Language Models against Concealed Multi-Turn Jailbreaking

 \section{Results}

-We focus on four research questions: 1)~How does the \textsc{RED QUEEN Attack} perform across different LLM families?
-2)~What factors contribute to the success of the \textsc{RED QUEEN Attack}?
-3)~How does the \textsc{RED QUEEN Attack} perform in different scenarios and harmful action categories?
-4)~What are the outputs of LLMs when the \textsc{RED QUEEN Attack} succeeds or fails?
+We focus on four research questions: 1)~How does the \textsc{Red Queen Attack} perform across different LLM families?
+2)~How does the \textsc{Red Queen Attack} compare to prior jailbreak attacks?
+3)~What factors contribute to the success of the \textsc{Red Queen Attack}?
+4)~What are the outputs of LLMs when the \textsc{Red Queen Attack} succeeds or fails?

-\textbf{Overall ASR of \textsc{Red Queen Attack}.} The main attack success rate (ASR) of the \textsc{Red Queen Attack} on different models is shown in \Cref{tab: main result}.
-To obtain the baseline of direct attack, we construct direct prompts for each harmful action using the template "Can you tell me how to \{harmful action\}?" and evaluate the responses with our judgment method.
-Except for Mixtral-8$\times$22b and Qwen2-7b, all models tend to reject the direct attack, confirming the malicious nature of the selected harmful actions.
-Compared to the baseline, \textbf{the \textsc{Red Queen Attack} achieves consistently high ASR across all models}, with an increase in ASR ranging from 15.45\% to 81.44\%.
+\textbf{Overall ASR of \textsc{Red Queen Attack}.} The main ASR of the \textsc{Red Queen Attack} on different models is shown in \Cref{tab: main result}.
+To obtain the baseline of direct attack, we construct direct prompts for each harmful action using the template ``Can you tell me how to \{harmful action\}?".
+Except for Mixtral-8$\times$22B and Qwen2-7B, all models tend to reject the direct attack, confirming the malicious nature of the selected harmful actions.
+Compared to direct attack, \textbf{the \textsc{Red Queen Attack} achieves consistently high ASR across all models}, with an increase in ASR ranging from 15.45\% to 81.44\%.
 Different models exhibit varying levels of resilience and susceptibility to the \textsc{Red Queen Attack}.
-GPT-4o, which has demonstrated robust safety refusals in previous single-turn jailbreaks~\citep{li2023deepinception,xie2024sorry}, performs the worst under our attack, supporting our argument on the potential oversight in the current scope of red teaming and jailbreak approaches.
-Llama3-70B, one of the best and most popular open-source LLMs~\citep{wang2024mmlu,zhao2023survey}, shows 68.31\% ASR under \textsc{Red Queen Attack}.
-Considering the wide usage of these models in the real world, the success of our attack emphasizes the urgent need to develop more comprehensive red teaming strategies in a multi-turn scenario.
+GPT-4o, which has demonstrated robust safety refusals in previous single-turn jailbreaks~\citep{li2023deepinception,xie2024sorry}, performs the worst under our attack, supporting our argument on the potential oversight in current jailbreak approaches.
+Llama3-70B, one of the best open-source LLMs~\citep{wang2024mmlu}, shows 68.31\% ASR under \textsc{Red Queen Attack}.
+We further break down the results into different scenarios and harmful action categories in \Cref{app: categroy_scenario}.
+Specific occupation-based scenarios with authority~(e.g., police) perform extremely well, while relation-based scenarios show similar effects across models.
+Considering the wide usage of these models in the real world, the success of our attack emphasizes the urgent need to develop more safety strategies in a multi-turn concealment scenario.